master-q/masterq-docs/presentations/20140301_osc_tokyo_netbsd/20140301_osc_tokyo_netbsd.md

 * Gap between Haskell and C code
 * Can't debug pure Haskell code
 * Need to debug generated C code
-* orz orz orz
+* Where is more better compiler?

 # [7] From Arafura to Bohai
 ![background](img/bohai.png)

 * We are in Arafura iteration
 * Arafura := Ajhc + Snatch + NetBSD
-* Use ATS compiler on the next
+* Use "ATS" compiler on the next
 * Let's start Bohai iteration!
 * Bohai := ATS + Snatch + NetBSD